Things to do in Berat, Albania (Your Ultimate Guide)

-The beautiful UNESCO town of Berat is not to be missed on your adventures through Albania.
-It is one of my favourite towns in the country as Berat seems to have a charm like no other place.
+A visit to the beautiful UNESCO town of Berat is not to be missed on your adventures through Albania.
+It is one of my favourite towns in the country, and criminally underrated.
+Berat, Albania seems to have a charm like no other place, and there are so many amazing things to do in Berat to make you instantly fall in love with it.

 It’s famously known for its white Ottoman-style houses which also give Berat another name – the town of one thousand windows.
-It’s a small place but you could easily spend more than a few days soaking up the culture and visiting other sites nearby.
+It’s a small place but you could easily spend more than a few days enjoying the numerous Berat attractions, soaking up the culture and visiting other sites nearby.

 The town itself is over 2400 years old and holds an important part of Albanian history.
 It’s one of the only places in the world where residents still live within castle walls.

-Here’s your complete guide to Berat – what to do, where to eat and where to stay!
+Here’s your complete guide to visit Berat, Albania – things to do, where to eat and the best accommodation!

-You can either do Berat as a day trip or I recommend staying at least 1 or 2 nights to soak up the town.
+You can easily do Berat as a day trip, but I recommend staying at least 1 or 2 nights to soak up the town.
+The extra time allows you to fully experience all the fun things to do in Berat without trying to cram everything in and feeling fatigued.
 Renting a car and driving in Albania is a great idea so you can see places a little off the radar.

 Travelling by bus to Berat